bonitasoft/bonita-labs-doc/md/security.md

 ## REST APIs

 REST APIs are not yet secured.
-In production only Bonita platform and the plaftorm administrator should be able to access ICI backend by e.g. configuring your network this way.
+In production only Bonita platform and the plaftorm administrator should be able to access BICI backend by e.g. configuring your network this way.

 ## Elasticsearch

-Elasticsearch access should be restricted to the ICI backend.
-Alternativly you can use Elasticsearch editions that contains security features [see Elasticsearch documentation](https://www.elastic.co/guide/en/x-pack/current/xpack-security.html).
+Elasticsearch access should be restricted to the BICI backend.
+Alternatively, you can use Elasticsearch editions that contains security features [see Elasticsearch documentation](https://www.elastic.co/guide/en/x-pack/current/xpack-security.html).

 ## REST API extensions